pantheon-systems/documentation/source/_docs/varnish.md

 ---
 Varnish is an HTTP accelerator that quickly serves both static content and anonymous pages for sites on Pantheon.
 By serving data from virtual memory, a response is returned without needing to access the application server, which in turns frees application container workers to build more dynamic requests.
 Each Varnish server can handle thousands of requests per second, much faster than a site's framework alone.

-Every site on Pantheon already uses Varnish; each HTTP request first goes to the pool of Varnish servers to seamlessly cache your site content.
+Every site on Pantheon already uses Varnish; each HTTP request first goes to our Varnish servers to seamlessly cache your site content.
 If a current cache isn't found, the request will continue to the application container worker, then the response will be cached on the way back to the browser.

 ![Varnish Diagram](/source/docs/assets/images/varnish.png)